 This UVB bulb is definitely the most trusted and popular choice amongst bearded dragon owners.
 It produces adequate amounts of UVB, isn’t prone to problems, and is a sound investment in your beardie’s health.

-When mounting the UVB bulb, aim for a distance of 8-12 inches away from the basking spot.
+When mounting the UVB bulb, aim for a distance of around 12 inches away from the basking spot.